 3. Point Park University

-The university focuses on students’ success by providing innovative teaching methods that allow students to undergo distinctive and experimental learning.
-It offers online, undergraduate, and graduate degree programs, including some of the most popular ones, such as accounting, information technology, business management, and more.
+The university focuses on student success through practical and experiential learning.
+It offers online, undergraduate, and graduate degree programs, including popular fields such as accounting, information technology, business management, education, communication, and the performing arts.

 4. Chatham University

 Chatham University is an American institution founded by Reverend William Trimble Beatty on December 11, 1869.
-It was previously known as Pennsylvania Female College but was later changed to Chatham.
-It falls on the distinctive 209th rank in the recent U.S. News & World Report’s National Universities.
+It was originally chartered as Pennsylvania Female College and was later renamed Chatham University.
+In the 2026 U.S. News & World Report National Universities ranking, Chatham is ranked No. 213.

 5. Duquesne University

-Duquesne University is a private Catholic school founded in 1878.
-It offers undergraduate and graduate programs in natural and environmental sciences, engineering, business, nursing, health sciences, pharmacy, law, education, music, and the liberal arts.
+Duquesne University is a private Catholic university founded in 1878.
+It offers undergraduate and graduate programs through its schools in fields such as natural and environmental sciences, engineering, business, nursing, health sciences, pharmacy, law, education, music, and the liberal arts.

 6. Carnegie Mellon University

-Currently, it has seven colleges and many independent schools.
-It offers degree programs in various faculties, including engineering, fine arts, humanities and social sciences, science, business, information systems and public policy, and computer science.
-Carnegie is best known for its science and technology program.
+Currently, Carnegie Mellon has seven colleges and schools.
+It offers degree programs in fields such as engineering, fine arts, humanities and social sciences, science, business, information systems, public policy, and computer science.
+Carnegie Mellon is especially well known for science, technology, engineering, computer science, and innovation.

 FAQs: Studying at a University in Pittsburgh